Heading To San Luis Obispo

 We headed for the water and just planned to wander along the shore.
 Our first stop by Morro Bay gave us a great view out at Morro Rock.
 When we climbed high above the shore later in the day, we could still see Morro Rock out in the water.

 We hopped back on Hwy 1 and headed to the water when we entered the Cambria town limits.
 The area close to the water was densely packed with houses.
 We saw a few lots for sale.
 And wondered about how nice this would be to put a house up here on the water.
+Living the dream by the Californian coast is an aspiration for many around the globe.
+The homes listed by the realtor Maureen Megowan really are the properties that people looking for the height of luxury long to live in themselves.
+With great communities and weather, these homes are unsurprisingly popular.

 We found a few coastal access points and parked the car to wander by the water at Shamel Beach.
 The wind was high and the waves crashed in on the shore.
 It was easy to see why our friend Amber at WineEatTravel had raved so much about staying in Cambria.